UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 This is the model for not combining the fares in one ticket, so the rules applied for this ticket are exactly the rules defined by the carrier in the fare data.
 The allocator can form a common contract for the whole journey.

-##### CLUSTER
+##### CLUSTER Model

-The CLUSTERING model tries to simplify conditions and fares for the customer but sacrifices a part of the control of the carrier on his fares.
+The *CLUSTERING model* tries to simplify conditions and fares for the customer but sacrifices a part of the control of the carrier on his fares.

 Similar types of fares are defined to belong to the same “cluster”.
 The after sales conditions for a cluster are defined by the allocator.
 However, the after sales conditions must basic rules on after sales for that cluster.